-If you’ve popped over to The Library and viewed my content, copy, and blogging work, you know I’m not afraid of digging into any topic.
-(And if you didn’t, you should) But these gorgeous publications?
-They demonstrate another facet of my writing.
+If you’ve popped over to The Library and viewed my content, copy, and blogging work, you know I’m not afraid to take on any topic.
+(And if you haven’t yet, you should) These gorgeous publications?
+They demonstrate a different facet of my writing:

-- Do I understand the scientific process?
+- Understanding the scientific process

 - “The Demon Assistant” in Chicken Soup for the Soul: My Clever, Curious, Caring Cat.
 Ed.
 Amy Newmark.
 Chicken Soup for the Soul, LLC.
 Sept 2021.

 - Davis, Andria, George Maul, and Jeffrey Simmons.
 Oct.
 15, 2001.
 “Seawater Temperature Trends at USA Tide Gauge Sites.”
 Geophysical Research Letters.

 - “Something Borrowed, Something Sanitized.”
 Offbeat Bride.
 Dec.
 21, 2020.